AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 1. What are the months with the highest average price and the highest number of bookings?
 2. How do cancellations impact monthly revenue and the percentage of revenue lost throughout the year?
 3. How does reservation lead time affect booking status (cancelled vs. not cancelled)?
-    3.1 How does lead time affect the probability of cancellation?
-4. How does reservation room price affect booking status (cancelled vs. not cancelled)?
-    4.1 How does room price influence the probability of cancellation?
+4. How does room price influence the probability of cancellation?
 5. How do cancellation rates differ between new and repeated guests?

 ### Excel Skills Used